jason040510/CS506_Final_Project/README.md

 Reference: (Long Short-Term Memory (Sepp Hochreiter and Jürgen Schmidhuber), In Neural Computation, volume 9, 1997.

 #### Model Description:
-For this model, I combine the time feature.
+For this model, We combine the time feature.
 The year, month, and day columns are combined into a single datetime column for easier handling and time-based sorting.
 Then, construct a sequential LSTM model.
 - Layer 1: LSTM layer with 50 units, returning sequences for stacking.
 - Output Layer: A dense layer with 1 unit for predicting the next day’s WVHT.
 - The model uses the Adam optimizer and mean squared error (MSE) loss function, both suitable for regression tasks.